Mentorship

 Career Goals Discussion

-Strengths & Gaps
+Strengths and Gaps

 Mentee reflects on areas of confidence vs. areas of stretch

-Agreement & Logistics
+Agreement and Logistics

-Decide meeting frequency, mode (sync/async), and expectations
+Decide meeting frequency, mode (sync or async), and expectations

 Monthly Mentorship Check-in Template